sygmaprotocol/docs/docs/03-architecture/05-security/02-peerdisc.md

 - Trusted dealer address (if exists)
 - Rendezvous-point (“meet me here” location)

 Relayer nodes are deployed with a configuration in order to serve the above required information.
-To support the dynamic nature of relayer sets, the `Bridge.sol` contract on-chain contains operational parameters that are publicly available with changes that can be actively listened and reacted to.
+To support the dynamic nature of relayer sets, the `Bridge.sol` contract onchain contains operational parameters that are publicly available with changes that can be actively listened and reacted to.

 ## Flow